kyma-project/telemetry-manager/docs/user/integration/README.md

 # Integration Guides

 Kyma's Telemetry module makes it easy for you to integrate the telemetry services you need.

-We've got you covered with the following guides that support you step by step:
+The following guides that support you step by step:

 Learn about OpenTelemetry in a near real-world environment and see it in action with the [OpenTelemetry Demo App](./opentelemetry-demo/README.md).